An Alternative News Aggregator

 The post The Editors’ Quote Of The Day: appeared first on SurvivalBlog.com.

-The post Practical Preparedness Suggestions – Part 2, by R.J. appeared first on SurvivalBlog.com.
+The post The Hitchhiker’s Guide to TEOTWAWKI – Part 1, by St. Funogas appeared first on SurvivalBlog.com.

 SurvivalBlog Readers’ & Editors’ Snippets

 Our weekly Snippets column is a collection of short items: responses to posted articles, practical self-sufficiency items, how-tos, lessons learned, tips and tricks, and news items — both from readers and from SurvivalBlog’s editors.
-Note that we may select some long e-mails for posting as separate letters. — At Euro News: Poland is launching a new military training programme.
-How will citizens respond to it?
-Here is a quote: “Poland has unveiled a new programme of universal and voluntary military training.
-The so-called “wGotowości” (mReadiness) programme was announced by Chief of General Staff Gen Wieslaw Kukuła, Deputy Prime Minister and …
+Note that we may select some long e-mails for posting as separate letters. — Reader F.J. suggested this food for thought, over at Big Think: America’s post-apocalyptic maps reveal eerily familiar fault lines.
+(Image Credit: ThaDrummer at DeviantArt.) o o o Reader J.L.S. wrote: “Good evening Mr. Rawles I want to make a recommendation for you to add to your list of books on your Bookshelf …

 The post SurvivalBlog Readers’ & Editors’ Snippets appeared first on SurvivalBlog.com.